sunfounder/sunfounder-uno-and-mega-kit/docs/source/uno/stepper_motor_uno.rst

       previous = val; //the value of potentiometer assignment to variable previous }

+The main program is to read the value of A0 first and then set the number of steps of stepper motor rotation according to the value of A0.

 **step(steps):** Turns the motor a specific number of steps, at a speed determined by the most recent call to setSpeed().
 This function is